 Nearly 36 million households will purchase a Christmas tree this year, according to the American Christmas Tree Association.
 Although there’s debate about whether real or fake Christmas trees are better, those who opt for the authentic kind can shell out a collective total of $984 million to deck their halls.
 But nothing puts a damper on holiday cheer quite like a dry, brittle tree that has lost its fragrance.
 Thankfully, there’s a simple way to make sure you get the most bang for your buck.
+This is how driving with a Christmas tree affects your gas mileage.

 First and foremost, you’ll need to place your tree in water as soon as possible.
 Keeping the base of your tree wet maintains the freshness of the needles for a month or longer, a 2010 study found.